hanwenzhang123/ruby-on-rails-note/README.md

 ```
 </details>

 ## Rails Commands
+- `rails new my-app` - generate a new project
 - `rails server`, `rails s` - start rails server
 - `rails console`, `rails c` - rails console
 - `reload!` - reload the console
-- `rails new my-app` - generate a new project
+- `rails routes --expanded` - check routes presented in a viewer-friendly way
-- `rails generate controller pages` - Create a pages controller
+- `rails generate migration name_of_migration_file` - generate migration
-- `rails generate migration create_articles` - To generate a migration to create a table called Article
+- `rails generate migration create_articles` - generate a migration to create an Article table
-- `rails db:migrate` - To run the migration file
+- `rails db:migrate` - run the migration file
-- `rails db:rollback` - to rollback or undo the changes made by the last migration file that was run
+- `rails db:rollback` - rollback or undo the changes made by the last migration
-- `rails routes --expanded` - check routes, to see routes presented in a viewer-friendly way
+- `rails generate controller pages` - create a pages controller
+- `rails g model Post title:string body:text` - create a model file for us
-- `rails generate scaffold Article title:string description:text` - to create an article model (with two attributes), articles controller, views for articles and migration file to create articles table:
+- `rails generate scaffold Article title:string description:text` - to create an article model (with two attributes), articles controller, views for articles and migration file to create articles table

 #### A collapsible section with markdown
 <details>
-  <summary>Type of the Attributes </summary>
+  <summary>Type of the Data Attributes</summary>

 ```ruby
   :string - used for small data types such as a title